dkimitsa/dkimitsa.github.io/_posts/2017-10-19-bro-gen-tutorial.md

         name: 'Constant__#{g[0]}'
 ```

-Suggestion list is tiny this time (just one initializer that was not picked by bro-gen first run):
+Suggestion list is tiny this time (just one initializer that was not picked by bro-gen first run).
+Console output of `bro-gen`:
 ```yaml
 # classes to be updated:
 classes: